 6) It can encourage an interest & enthusiasm for nature & our living planet.

-7) It offers a chance to discover & explore minibeasts, insects & their habitats.
+7) It offers a chance to discover & explore minibeasts, insects & their varied habitats.

-8) Gardening enables children to understand that their actions have an impact.
+8) Gardening enables children to understand that their actions have an impact on the earth.

 9) There are endless opportunities to learn about the weather & it's effects on plants & insects.